 Then Jesus took the five loaves of bread and the two fish, looked up to heaven, and thanked God for the food.
-(No study notes for this frame)

 Then Jesus broke the bread and the fish into pieces.
 He gave the pieces to his disciples to give to the people.
 The disciples kept passing out the food, and it never ran out!
 All the people ate and were satisfied.